 The Fairmont Chateau Lake Louise is located by the lake itself and is definitely a great option for a luxurious and romantic staycation.
 There is a skating rink as well as hot pool available on site.
 And hospitality like no other.
 There are many cabins and other accommodation options available close to the hamlet of Lake Louise as well.
 Lake Louise tourism office is located close to the lake side as well.

 Banff Lake Louise is one of most picturesque paradise for winter activities.
 One of the best for cross skiing, skating and snow-shoeing during winters, of course imagine the lovely snow covered mountains and trails.
 Skating here is like performing on a world class stage, snowshoeing and hassling through a vanilla iced cupcake, minus the elevation.
 You might ask, Vanilla Cupcake?
 The frozen lake, with constant snow reminds of a snow globe, but in an edible way – yea a cupcake!

 If you are planning a romantic time out, Lake Louise is perfect for taking a stroll hand in hand in snow.
-You can also book horse carriage rides (or dogsledding tours).
+You can also book horse carriage rides or dog sledding tours (or dog sledding tours).

 Lake Louise Ski Resort is an option for snowboarding and skiing.
 This resort is more spacious and less crowded then other ski resorts in the Banff National Park.
 The Alpine Ski World Cup occurs in Lake Louise in late November and is one of kind in the whole of Canada, so don’t miss if you are here.

 Ice Tubing is another fun activity to enjoy in Lake Louise.
 Just like any regular tubing activity, you use inflatable tube on the snow to enjoy the highs and lows of the winter landscape.
 Tubing was originally used by Indigenous peoples of Canada, and now it is a fun filled activity.
 It is also a great alternative to skiing.